sanmai/pipeline/README.md

 Takes a processing stage in a form of a generator function or a plain mapping function.
 Can also take an initial generator, where it must not require any arguments.

-    $pipeline->filter(function (Customer $customer) {
+    $pipeline->map(function (Customer $customer) {
         foreach ($customer->allPayments() as $item) {
             yield $item;
         }
     });

+Can also take an initial generator, where it must not require any arguments.

+    $pipeline = new \Pipeline\Simple();
+    $pipeline->map(function () {
+        yield $this->foo;
+        yield $this->bar;
+    });

 ## `filter()`

 Takes a filter callback not unlike that of `array_filter`.
-Simple pipeline has a default callback with the same effect as in `array_filter`: it'll remove all falsy values.

     $pipeline->filter(function ($item) {
         return $item->isGood() && $item->amount > 0;
     });

+Simple pipeline has a default callback with the same effect as in `array_filter`: it'll remove all falsy values.

 ## `reduce()`

 Takes a reducing callback not unlike that of `array_reduce` with two arguments for the value of the previous iteration and for the current item.
 As a second argument it can take an inital value.
-Simple pipeline has a default callback that sums all values.

     $total = $pipeline->reduce(function ($curry, $item) {
         return $curry + $item->amount;
     }, 0);

+Simple pipeline has a default callback that sums all values.

 ## `getIterator()`